Draw the graph of the given inequality in the rectangular coordin... | Channels for Pearson+

 Graphing Systems of Inequalities - Online Tutor, Practice Problems & Exam Prep

-Draw the graph of the given inequality in the rectangular coordinate system.
-2x + 3y ≤ 24
+Draw the graph of the given inequality in the rectangular coordinate system. y ≥ 4x2 + 1

-Draw the graph of the given inequality in the rectangular coordinate system.
-2x + 3y ≤ 24
+Draw the graph of the given inequality in the rectangular coordinate system. y ≥ 4x2 + 1